 You may also be at risk for low blood pressure if you become dehydrated or take certain prescription drugs such as:

 - erectile dysfunction medications

-Lifestyle changes are often the first line of defense for prehypertension and stage 1 hypertension.
+Lifestyle changes are recommended as the first step in treating any stage of high blood pressure.
 These changes may include:

-- eating more heart-healthy foods such as fatty fish, fruits and vegetables, and whole grains
+- eating more heart-healthy foods such as lean meats, fish, fruits and vegetables, and whole grains

 - cutting back on sodium in your diet

 - reducing alcohol consumption (to one or fewer drinks per day for women, and two or fewer per day for men)

 In addition to these steps, consider whether you’re taking medications that could be increasing your blood pressure, such as cold medicines, diet pills, or medications for attention deficit hyperactivity disorder (ADHD).
 If you are, your doctor might recommend stopping that drug, changing medications, or adjusting your dosage.